Michael Flatley: Riverdance

 After attracting the attention of President of Ireland Mary Robinson and dance-show producers, Flatley was invited to help create an intermission show for the 1994 Eurovision Song Contest.
 He performed in a 7-minute show titled "Riverdance" for the interval act of the contest, which was held in Ireland.
 After receiving worldwide acclaim, Flatley pushed to turn the show into a full-length production, which became Riverdance.
 The show was produced by Moya Doherty, with principal choreography and lead performances by Flatley and Jean Butler.
-It debuted in February of 1995 at the Point Theatre in Dublin.
+It debuted in February 1995 at the Point Theatre in Dublin.

 In September 1995, after the show sold out, Flatley left Riverdance to pursue what would eventually become Lord of the Dance.
 Flatley had been in a dispute with the Riverdance producers over his salary and royalty fees.
 He was fired the night before the show was set to begin its second run in London, being replaced by Colin Dunne.
 He also reportedly did not work well with Butler, though on the split, Flatley said, "I just wanted control over the work that I had created myself.
 That's all.
 I don't think that that's too much to ask.
 I felt like I built it and they took it, and that's the end of it... and it hurt."
 Flatley paid approximately £1 million to settle a wrongful termination lawsuit from his former manager, John Reid.

 Lord of the Dance and Feet of Flames

 After the Riverdance split, Flatley created his own show, Lord of the Dance, which was capable of playing in arenas and stadiums aside from traditional theaters.
 It premiered in June 1996 at the Point Theatre (now 3Arena) in Dublin, the same venue where Riverdance premiered, then made its U.K. premiere at the London Coliseum.
 The music for the show was composed by Ronan Hardiman.
 In 1997, Flatley earned £36 million, making him the 25th-highest earning entertainer in the world.

-In 1998, Flatley created an expanded version of the show called Feet of Flames which served as its one-off performance and his final performance in Lord of the Dance.
+In 1998, Flatley created an expanded version of the show called Feet of Flames which was a one-off performance and his final performance in Lord of the Dance.
 It was performed outdoors in the Rotten Row/Route of Kings area of Hyde Park, London on a 4-tier hydraulic stage, with a live band, and over 100 dancers performing on all four levels of the stage during the finale.
 Ronan Hardiman's music from the original Lord of the Dance was used again, along with new compositions of his.
 The show had six new numbers, one of which is Flatley's solo.

 Following the success of the 1998 Hyde Park show, Flatley produced another version of Feet of Flames in 1999, which included half of the original show and half new material.
 Titled Feet of Flames: The Victory World Tour, the show was performed also on a multi-level stage and toured Europe in 2000 and the U.S. in 2001.